dita-ot/website/colophon.md

 title: "Colophon"
 ---

+<p class="lead">How we build and maintain the DITA Open Toolkit project website.</p>

 The DITA-OT project website is hosted via [GitHub pages][1] at [dita-ot.github.io][2], which redirects to [dita-ot.org][3].

 The website is maintained in Git and updated by pushing commits to the repository at [github.com/dita-ot/dita-ot.github.io][4].